danmar/cppcheck/man/manual.md

 Technically, Cppcheck will execute `clang` with its `-ast-dump` option.
 The Clang output is then imported and converted into our normal Cppcheck format.
 And then normal Cppcheck analysis is performed on that.

+You can also pass a custom Clang executable to the option by using e.g. `--clang=clang-10`.
+You can also pass it with a path.
+On Windows it will append the `.exe` extension unless you use a path.

 ## Severities

 The possible severities for messages are: